Fivestar Pulmonary Associates

 Pulmonologist & Critical Care Medicine Specialists located in Allen, TX & Mckinney, TX

 About 16 million people in the United States have chronic obstructive pulmonary disease (COPD), a leading cause of disability and death.
-At Fivestar Pulmonary Associates in Allen, and Mckinney, Texas, expert pulmonologist Anthony Nebor, MD, and Asif Najmuddin, MD, helps people with COPD feel better and stay more active with personalized treatment.
+At Fivestar Pulmonary Associates in Allen, Plano, and Mckinney, Texas, expert pulmonologist Anthony Nebor, MD, helps people with COPD feel better and stay more active with personalized treatment.
 If you or a loved one has COPD, call the office or book an appointment online today.

 Chronic obstructive pulmonary disease (COPD) is a condition that causes problems with breathing.
 Emphysema and chronic bronchitis are the two main conditions that contribute to COPD.
 People with COPD usually have both emphysema and chronic bronchitis to varying degrees.

 Emphysema occurs when the walls between the air sacs in your lungs become damaged or destroyed, leading to a small number of large air sacs instead of many tiny ones.
 Fewer air sacs make it difficult for your lungs to exchange oxygen with carbon dioxide.

 Chronic bronchitis is ongoing irritation and inflammation of the airway lining.
 Inflammation causes swelling and excess mucus, which makes it hard to breathe.